ChileBob/zECC-Zebra-Wallet/README.md

 Finally, don't forget :-

 - Use ENTIRELY AT YOUR OWN RISK
-- It may cause global warming, plague and economic catastrophe (all of which have happened recently)
+- This wallet may cause global warming, plague and economic catastrophe (all of which have happened recently)
+- Make a note of the backup phrases when you create a wallet, just in case it all goes horribly wrong.

 No zebras were harmed in the production of this app, none of the graphics contain real zebra skin.